 There is no statutory requirement to make a MRP in the HRA.
 There is, therefore, no requirement to follow the DCLG Guidance when considering an appropriate provision for the HRA.
-Therefore, because it is proposed that a suitable level of voluntary set aside be determined for future years during 2014/15.
+Therefore, because

 - There is no statutory requirement, - There is no repayment of debt due to begin until 2020 and - Resources are required in the early years of the HRA business plan to fund the demands of the asset management strategy